 - Collaborations: The OEA collaborates with other institutions in promoting research and training in physics and mathematics in developing countries.
 In particular, there are collaborations with the Centro Latino-Americano de Física (CLAF) that include research exchange visits and sandwich PhD programmes.

 WHO CAN APPLY:

-- Affiliated Centres: An institute or university department of physics or mathematics in a developing country that agrees to carry out a specific long-term research project on a definite subject with well defined purposes
+- Affiliated Centres: An institute or university department of physics or mathematics in a developing country that has a well established or is in the process of setting up a postgraduate course leading to a PhD or Master degree.

 LENGTH OF PROGRAMME:

 3 years for Affiliated Centres and Visiting Scholars; length of other programmes vary.